Tommy DeVito is the latest QB being released as teams must trim rosters to 53

 Players can be signed off a practice squad to another team’s active roster at any time.

-AP Sports Writers Charles Odum and Steve Reed, and AP Pro Football Writers Teresa M. Walker and Schuyler Dixon contributed.
+AP Sports Writers Charles Odum, David Brandt, Howard Fendrich, Steve Reed and John Wawrow, and AP Pro Football Writers Dave Campbell, Josh Dubow, Teresa M. Walker and Schuyler Dixon contributed.

 AP NFL: https://apnews.com/hub/nfl